arancar01/alx_html_css/css_basic/README.md

 ## Notes

-- Remember to replace placeholder content with your own information and projects.
 - Consider adding a section detailing your technologies or skills.
 - You can add a "Contact" section with your email address or social media links.